The Way of The Superior Man (1997) is a self-help text and a popular manosphere book mixing spiritualism with relationship and sex advice.

 Embrace Your Masculine Energy: Polarization Attracts

-One of the central tenets of David Deida’s book is the male and female energy based on the yin and yang philosophy.
+David Deida’s book is heavily based around the male and female energy of the yin and yang philosophy.

-Both men and women have both male and female energy within them, but for an harmonious, passionate and successful relationship there has to be a balance where the man embraces his masculine energy and the woman embraces her feminine energy.
+Both men and women have both male and female energy within them, but for a harmonious, passionate, and successful relationship there has to be a balance where the man embraces his masculine energy and the woman embraces her feminine energy.

 When neither genders embrace their gender-specific energy the relationship lacks passion.
 When one gender is not embracing their energy, the other partner is forced to make up for it.

-A man who dos not embraces his masculine energy is forcing the woman to act more like a man.
+A man who does not embrace his masculine energy is forcing the woman to act more like a man.

 And a man who embraces his masculine energy allows the woman to celebrate her femininity.